Ethosym/verumverify/README.rst

 zipfile:
     A zipfile of all recorded sensor data (downloadable from verumjourno.com)

+videofile:
+    A original full-resolution MP4 video

-The :code:`verify` command will verify the authenticity of the recording, the device that made the recording, all sensor data associated with the recording, and an external timestamp of when the recording occurred.
+The :code:`verumverify` command will verify the authenticity of the recording, the device that made the recording, all sensor data associated with the recording, and an external timestamp of when the recording occurred.